yeekangc/cloud-pak-for-applications/README.md

 ![GitHub Logo](images/s4.png)

-5. Please go to Instance ,in Tools section select  **tekton** link and you will be redirected to the below image.
+5. Please go to Instance, in Tools section select  **tekton** link and you will be redirected to the below image.

 ![GitHub Logo](images/s5.png)